vasaviaguru/SportsTeamManager/README.md

 # SportsTeamManager
 This is a simple Python program of a Sports Team Management System designed to manage a sports team, focusing on player and match management.
+This program allows users to add players by providing their name, age, and position.
+Players can also be removed from the team based on their name, and existing player details such as name, age, and position can be updated as needed.
+Additionally, the user can schedule matches specifying the opponent's team and date of the match.
+The program also allows the user to view the current list of players and all scheduled matches.